 Rice pilaf in the Instant Pot is a tasty side dish for almost any meal.
 It’s fluffy and has a great texture.
-This rice pilaf has turned into one of my favorite comfort food recipes.
+This rice pilaf recipe has turned into one of my favorite comfort food recipes.
 I just love rice done in the pressure cooker.

 The orzo rice sized pasta makes it even better.
 Toast it all in butter and boom it’s well…I was going to say flavor town but that’s somebody else’s line.
-I’m just gonna say this rice is FANTASTIC!`
+I’m just gonna say this rice is FANTASTIC!

 What is Rice Pilaf?

 I did a little searching around the Internet because I was curious what the actual definition of “Pilaf” was.
 I came across a couple of things.
 Some definitions say Pilaf is a dish of rice and meat.
-Another definition said that Pilaf was rice cooked in broth and seasonings.

 - Chicken Broth